ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Displays error message(s) on screen in case of validation failure.
 1. On successful validation, proceeds to next step.
 #### G. Copy address from the previous registration
+When the address details of the previous registration and the current registration is same, the system allows the Registration Officer to copy the same address as previous registration.
+This feature helps the Registration Officer to save the time while registering the individual who has the same address as previous registration.

 Upon receiving a request to copy address details from the previous registration to the current registration, the system performs the following steps:
 1. Fetches the address details such as city, state or province, country and postal code of the previous registration from the cache.
    * If the cache does not contain any of those address details, responds as an error message.